-It all started with a crazy idea – what would it be like to be a “mature” man who has been married for a long time to discover that he is gay or maybe always has been and just didn’t accept the reality?
+It all started with a crazy idea – what would it be like to be a “mature” man who has been married for a long time and one day to discover that he is gay or maybe always has been and just didn’t accept the reality?

-After finishing the “Tim” story, which went to more than 75,000 words, I sent it off to a gay romance publisher.
-I haven’t heard back from them yet – they say it takes at least 90 days to get a response, but I decided to keep writing, even if what I’m writing isn’t worth publishing.
-So, I started on the second installment of the trilogy.
+After finishing the “Tim” story, which went to more than 75,000 words, I started on the second installment of the trilogy.
 It’s a prequel to Tim’s story, and its protagonist is Tim’s son, Bruce.
 The third part will be about Tim’s grandson, Kieran.

 Here’s the key: Tim goes through most of his life living as a straight man (which he had no reason to think he wasn’t).
 For him, exploring his sexuality is a life-renewing adventure, and he embraces it with eager energy.

 Bruce reluctantly accepts that he is gay in high school, but is living in 1981, when it is just beginning to be safe to be openly gay.
 He struggles to keep his secret, but then reveals it to his best friend, Craig, who surprises him by saying he feels the same.
 After a hot summer of sex with Craig, Bruce leaves Denver for college in California, where he is free to explore his sexuality and live openly as a gay man, although still not “out” to his family and friends back in Denver.
 Bruce’s story continues up to the present and culminates at the same moment as Tim’s.

 Kieran is the son of Bruce’s daughter and is living in the present.
 He has always know he is gay and is out to everyone and finding his way in a world that is foreign to his uncle and grandfather.
 Three generations of gay men in the same family give insights into the various modes and experiences of going and being gay over the past half-century.